 - Before and after the main meeting and children's clubs, parents/guardians are responsible for their child's safety.
-We ask them to always be in the same room as their children, and not to allow them to be unsupervised around the main auditorium, building or car park. - Signing in/out system for Kids Club: - This helps to protect the children and ensure that each child is returned to the correct/ responsible adult.
+We ask them to always be in the same room as their children, and not to allow them to be unsupervised around the main auditorium, building or car park. - Signing in/out system for Kids Club: - This helps to protect the children and ensure that each child is returned to the correct/responsible adult.
 Children must be checked into the appropriate age group and collected within 10 minutes of the service ending.
 Either parents/guardians or the adult who signed the child in on that day must sign the child out.
 Parents/Carers can appoint another responsible adult to collect their child from Kids' Club but the parent/carer must inform the Kids' Team Leader prior to doing so to ensure that children leave with appropriate adults. - Parents/guardians are given two matching stickers with a corresponding number.
 One sticker is for the child, the second sticker is for the parent/guardian.
-The number on each sticker is unique for that designated kids club session. - Parents/guardians or appointed responsible adult is required to present the corresponding pick up sticker to the kids' team leader responsible for sign in and sign out during a kids' club, matching the child's sticker, in order for the child to be permitted to leave the kids club at any point. - o If the parent/carer or appointed responsible adult does not have the corresponding and matching pick up sticker, then the kids team leader is not permitted to let the child leave.
+The number on each sticker is unique for that designated kids club session. - Parents/guardians or appointed responsible adult is required to present the corresponding pick up sticker to the kids' team leader responsible for sign in and sign out during a kids' club, matching the child's sticker, in order for the child to be permitted to leave the kids club at any point. - If the parent/carer or appointed responsible adult does not have the corresponding and matching pick up sticker, then the kids team leader is not permitted to let the child leave.
 In this situation, the kids team leader is required to speak with the Safeguarding Team for advice on how to proceed. - A register of helpers serving on a morning should be kept, along with the theme of the morning during Kids' Club Activities.
-These records should be kept securely in accordance with GDPR since allegations can be made years after an event. - In the event that a child needs their Parents/Carer to stay with them during the kids session, parents/carers are require to wear a 'Visitor' lanyard when in the room so that other parents/carers and volunteers can distinguish between Team and Visitors.
+These records should be kept securely in accordance with GDPR since allegations can be made years after an event. - Where a staff or volunteer has access to any child's details or personal information (including but not limited to parent / carer details, allergies, additional needs) they must only be used for the purpose it is obtained for, where necessary, for their role. - In the event that a child needs their Parents/Carer to stay with them during the kids session, parents/carers are require to wear a 'Visitor' lanyard when in the room so that other parents/carers and volunteers can distinguish between Team and Visitors.
 Parents/Carers must remain with their own their child only and should never be permitted to be responsible for any other children nor should they be left unsupervised.
 Any visiting parent/carer is required to wear the lanyard regardless of whether that parent/carer has been, or currently is, a kids or youth volunteer.